RSS-Engineering/terraform/docs/modules/wafv2.md

-# wafv2
+# Web Application Firewall (WAFV2)

-**wafv2** is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to a protected resource like Amazon CloudFront distribution, Amazon API Gateway REST API, Application Load Balancer, etc.
+**Web Application Firewall (WAFV2)** is a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to a protected resource like Amazon CloudFront distribution, Amazon API Gateway REST API, Application Load Balancer, etc.

 ## Example Usage